jimmyg1997/ml-feature-engineering-fastapi-docker/README.md

 # Feature Engineering API for ML purposes
-The objective of this prohcet is to create a simpl feature engineering module that generates some features/variables that are useful for modeling.
+The objective of this **project** is to create a simple feature engineering module that generates some features/variables that are useful for further Machine & Deep Learning modeling.
 The python module (which is dockerized) is called via an API endpoint, returning some features/variables.
 11 more endpoints were built to support the functionality